Regenerative tree growth: Markovian embedding of fragmenters, bifurcators, and bead splitting processes

-where $\cP_n$ is the set of partitions of $[n]$, with $\kappa(\Gamma\in\cP\setminus\{\{\bN\}\}\colon\Gamma_1\cup\Gamma_2\neq\bN)=0$. \end{cor} \begin{pf} We leave the equivalence of the two constructions of $\Pi$ to the reader and just point out that the CRT construction of Remark \ref{nexhom} yields $|\Pi|=|\Pi^*|$.
-For the second claim, we note that the splitting rule of the fragmenter is $f(u)$, so, by standard thinning properties of the Poisson point process of jumps of the fragmenter $M$ and size-biased branching, we identify the dislocation measure. \end{pf}
+\begin{pf} We leave the equivalence of the two constructions of $\Pi$ to the reader and just point out that the CRT construction of Remark~\ref{nexhom} yields $|\Pi|=|\Pi^*|$.
+For the second claim, we note that the fragmenter has Laplace exponent $\Phi(\rho)=\int _{(0,1)}(1-u^\rho)\Lambda(du)$, so, by standard thinning properties of the Poisson point process of jumps of the fragmenter $M$ and size-biased branching, we identify the dislocation measure. \end{pf}

-\begin{rem}\rm It may be observed from the form of the bead splitting process in the case of an independent and identically distributed sequence $(M_n,n\ge 1)$ that the size-biased bead selection rule is not crucial for convergence to a CRT since it mainly affects the (random) time $n$ at which a particular bead is split.
-In the proof of Lemma \ref{markpathconv}, the main use of the size-biased selection rule was to establish \re{atom}.
-Indeed, as long as we split every bead eventually, we are quite free to choose the order in which we split the beads and may even contemplate rules like splitting all beads of $\mu_n$ at once at every stage of the bead splitting process.
+\begin{rem} It may be observed from the form of the bead splitting process in the case of an independent and identically distributed sequence $(M_n,n\ge1)$ that the size-biased bead selection rule is not crucial for convergence to a CRT since it mainly affects the (random) time $n$ at which a particular bead is split.
+In the proof of Lemma \ref{markpathconv}, the main use of the size-biased selection rule was to establish (\ref{atom}).
+Indeed, as long as we split every bead eventually, we are quite free to choose the order in which we split the beads and may even contemplate rules like splitting all beads of $\mu _n$ at once at every stage of the bead splitting process.

 The reader may also want to compare our bead splitting processes with Abraham's \cite{Abr-92} construction of a version of the Brownian CRT.
 Let us rephrase Abraham's construction in our present framework.
-Given a Brownian CRT, consider the spine from the root to the \em highest \em leaf, then attach to each spinal vertex the spine to the highest leaf of the corresponding spinal subtree, then recursively attach to each subtree of these spines their spines to the respective highest leaf.
-Since the path to the highest leaf is not a Markovian path, and indeed the spinal subtrees are not rescaled copies of the Brownian CRT, but copies constrained in height, this falls outside the setting of Lemma \ref{markpathconv}.
+The construction is based on the distribution of the total height of the CRT and the decomposition of the CRT along the path from the root to the \emph{highest} leaf.
+If we project the mass measure of the CRT onto the spine, we obtain a string of beads $(\overline{R}_1,\overline {\mu}_1)$.
+Abraham takes this string of beads and recursively replaces all beads of $\overline{\mu}_n$ by a rescaled copy of $(\overline {R}_1,\overline{\mu}_1)$ conditioned not to exceed the height of the branch of the bead.
+The path to the highest leaf does not correspond to a Markovian path, and the spinal subtrees are not rescaled copies of the CRT, but copies constrained in height, this falls outside the setting of Lemma~\ref{markpathconv}.